jaltmayerpizzorno/d2k/README.md

 ## Other Darknet and YOLO

-Others came before me and did great things.
+Others came before me (and did great things).
 Here are some of them:

 - [Darknet YOLO project](https://pjreddie.com/darknet/yolo/)
 - [Darknet on GitHub](https://github.com/pjreddie/darknet)